|

 it would be like to make something from scratch.
 That experience actually lay

-progress, I'd also noticed that the
+progress, I also noticed that the

 unglued at the